BetonQuest/BetonQuest-Editor/README.md

 # BetonQuest Editor

+**This will most likely not get updates anymore!!**

-This is the official editor for BetonQuest plugin.
+This is the official **legacy** editor for BetonQuest plugin.
 It was created to speed up the process of writing quests, which can be tedious and error-prone work when editing files directly in a text editor.

 ![Editor](http://betonquest.betoncraft.pl/images/editor/conversations.png)